grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/30 xk6-browser.md

 </CodeGroup>

-The preceeding code launches a Chromium-based browser, visit the application and mimics a user logging in to the application.
+The preceding code launches a Chromium-based browser, visit the application and mimics a user logging in to the application.
 Once submitted, it checks if the text of the header matches what is expected.

 After running the test, the following [browser metrics](/javascript-api/xk6-browser/get-started/browser-metrics/) will be reported.